What needs have been identified.

 The four Rotary Clubs of Juneau will work together on a group project that will harness more resources, spark club energy, and strengthen Rotary's overall visibility and impact in the community.
 Through our collaboration we will build the envisioned picnic shelter, increase community use of the area, and raise awareness for further developing the park in the years to come.
 The proposed construction of the shelter will be the first item completed on the Master Plan.
 The shelter will provide opportunity for the public to enjoy the area in a way they can't currently.

-Project partners include the four Juneau Rotary Clubs, Juneau Parks & Recreation, and the Juneau Parks Foundation.
+Project partners include the four Juneau Rotary Clubs, Juneau Parks & Recreation, Juneau Parks Foundation, Gaguine Foundation, and the Juneau Community Foundation.
 There is also potential for participation from our high school Interact Clubs.
 We will reach out to our school Interact and Vocational Club leaders to determine if these opportunities are feasible.

 Each Rotary club will 1) contribute financially, and 2) take a leadership role to ensure success of the project.
 The Juneau "Downtown" Rotary Club will initiate project organization, serve as liaison between the project partners, and provide grant management.
 Glacier Valley, Gastineau, and Innovators will each help with overall project advancement and organizing the volunteer work force needed in the Spring.